“A lack of clarity could put the brakes on any journey to success.” -Steve Maraboli

 I specialize in happiness coaching.

-And I’m back in college for counseling…though I occasionally take a photography course.
+And I’m back in college for counseling…though I occasionally take a photography course for variety.
 See, my childhood passions were photography and psychology and (at 40 years of age!)
 I finally began to honor that.
-Today I mentor under two of the best and most cutting edge psychologists around: Drs.
-Gay and Katie Hendricks, I successfully coach people to identify and pursue what makes them happy, and I hang my photographs at local coffee shops for fun.
-Today, I LOVE my life.
+Today I mentor under two of the best and most cutting edge psychologists around, Drs.
+Gay and Katie Hendricks.
+Today I successfully coach people to identify and pursue what makes them happy.
+Today I sometimes hang my photographs at local coffee shops for fun.
+And today, I LOVE my life.

 Before this, I was a nurse for eight years and was actually in school full-time to further my nursing degree when I took the Birkman.
 It was then that I came face to face with a truth I had known in my heart for some time…I don’t want to be a nurse.

-“Nothing.”
-That was always my answer.
+My answer was always, “Nothing.”
 And I felt like something must be wrong with me for that.

 Now my really bad days are at a six.

 “We do not know the entire meaning of life.
 But we are very sure it is not to have a bad time.” – Gay and Katie Hendricks